texfaq/texfaq.github.io/FAQ-dvipsgraphics.md

 files) and `a2ping`/`sam2p` (which convert a bewildering array of bitmap formats to EPS or PDF files;
-`sam2p` is one of the engines that `a2ping` uses) are also considered ''good bets''.
+`sam2p` is one of the engines that `a2ping` uses) are also considered "good bets".

 `Bmeps` comes with patches to produce your own version of `dvips` that can cope with JPEG and PNG direct,